chuanli11/CNNMRF/README.md

 # CNNMRF
-This is the torch implementation for paper "Combining Markov Random Fields and Convolutional Neural Networks for Image Synthesis"
+This is the torch implementation for paper "[Combining Markov Random Fields and Convolutional Neural Networks for Image Synthesis](http://arxiv.org/abs/1601.04589)"

 This algorithm is for
 * un-guided image synthesis (for example, classical texture synthesis)
 * guided image synthesis (for example, transfer the style between different images)

+# Hardware
+* The algorithm requires a dedicate GPU.
+We provid two options here: choose 'speed' if your have at least 4GB graphic memory, and 'memory' otherwise.
+See our reference tests with Titan X and GT750M 2G in  "run_trans.lua" and "run_syn.lua"
+*
-# Example
+# Examples
 * guided image synthesis

 <p><a href="/data/examples/content.jpg" target="_blank"><img src="/data/examples/content.jpg" height="320px" style="max-width:100%;"></a>